-This is decent, and although the host isn’t all that interview-savvy, it goes OK if you’re interested in carnivore or carnivore-adjacent.
+This is decent, and it goes pretty well if you’re interested in carnivore or carnivore-adjacent eating.

-I’m not super sure WHY I like this podcast, but I do.
-I like the presenter (Robert Sikes), and I learn things from it, even though I’m not into bodybuilding (DUH) or buying keto supplements 🙂
+I’m not super-sure WHY I like this podcast, but I do.
+I like the presenter (Robert Sikes) who is very genuine (and doesn’t talk about himself ad nauseum), and I learn things from it, even though I’m not into bodybuilding (DUH) or buying keto supplements 🙂

 Keto for Normies – speaking of super-annoying hosts, this is WAY up there.
 “Juvenile” would be the best way I can describe it – who thinks dumb voices for an intro is clever?
 “Leave us an honest review, and by honest we mean five-stars” every damn week.
 Seriously, this is high-school level stuff at best.
 Also, the last bunch of guests they’ve had on have, probably totally coincidentally, given them free product to test, or have sponsored the very episode they’ve appeared on.
 Super-self-congratulatory. i.e. you can see why they’ve got a successful YT channel.

 Fundamental Health – hosted by Paul Saladino, MD.
 New podcast, but he’s trying to slipstream his his way into being a keto expert by being SUPER-RAD CARNIVORE! and riding on his “RADICAL COOL DOC” thing.
 Needs a good producer/podcast/interview training, as it gets really lost in the weeds really quickly.
 Hopefully improves – I had high hopes for it, but really needs to slow down some overall and stop trying to make it all happen THIS WEEK.